Center-for-Health-Data-Science/bulkDGD/doc/source/tutorial_2.rst

     # Get the r-values
     r_values = dgd_model.r_values

-Then, we can perform differential expression analysis for each sample with the :func:`dea.perform_dea` function, and save the results to CSV files (one per sample).
+Then, we can perform differential expression analysis for each sample with the :func:`analysis.dea.perform_dea` function, and save the results to CSV files (one per sample).

 .. code-block:: python

    # Import the 'dea' module
-   from bulkDGD import dea
+   from bulkDGD.analysis import dea

    # For each sample
    for sample in df_samples.index: